who I work with

 The quality of your romantic relationship is the single most important factor in determining happiness in adults who are partnered.
 With the divorce rate at 50% and stress on families at an all-time high, most couples will need support at some point in their partnership journey.
 Divorce is expensive and separation is life-altering, so the investment in your relationship makes sense on many levels when disagreements arise.
 I come alongside my couples and help them face what needs to be faced and to say what needs to be said.
 Often, couples just need new tools and insights to get them back on track.
 It’s my job to quickly assess what your relationship needs and create a collaborative plan to get it.

 Why not both?
-But, if you must choose one…
+But if you’re choosing one…

 “Dearly beloved, we are gathered here today to get through this thing called life.”